Slender sea pen: Habitat and distribution

 The slender sea pen is able to live in both shallow, sheltered locations, as well as up to depths of 400 m.
 The species is located primarily in the waters of Western Europe, but has also been found in the waters of the Mediterranean and the Mid-Atlantic.

 In the Mediterranean, research has shown that the slender sea pen is mainly limited to the continental northern shelves.
 They are known to have been found farther west, having been located as far as the Azores in the Mid-Atlantic.

 In Western Europe, the slender sea pen is commonly found along all the coasts of the British Isles.
 It is one of the most abundant and widespread of all the British sea pen species, as it has a tolerance to a wide variety of sediments, salinities, and temperatures.
 In surveys completed off the coast of the western coast of Scotland, the slender sea pen has shown to prefer salinity from 27 to 35, muddy sediments with low percentage of gravel, and depths from 5 to 200 m.
+They are highly susceptible to damage from seabed disturbance and are often absent from areas where mobile fishing gear is trawled or dredged across the surface of the seabed.